MaloneQQ/WebGAM/README.md

 This project is still in the beta stages & may not yet be suitable for managing your production Google Apps domains.
 Read the documentation & test in a suitable environment prior to use in your production domains.

 # Limitations
 WebGAM has many limitations right now.
-It is currently only known to work on Ubuntu Server 14.04.3 LTS 64-bit but may work on other Debian-based distros as well.
+It is currently only known to work on Ubuntu Server 14.04.3 LTS 64-bit but may work on other versions of Ubuntu & other Debian-based distros as well.
 Only basic functionality for managing Google Apps domains is currently available in WebGAM.
 See the documentation for a list of current capabilities & planned features.

 # Requirements
 - A paid Google Apps account.
 This software does not work with a free Google account.